Tipping in Mexico 💰 is one of the top things you should get familiar before traveling to the country.

 Gas station attendants, fast food workers, and housekeeping attendants may not speak much English.
 Being able to thank them and express your needs in Spanish will show respect and appreciation for the Mexican culture.

 ✅ Learn my top tips for Mexico travel.

 In Mexico, tipping etiquette is part of the culture and is expected in many situations.
 Salaries in Mexico are lower than in the United States, Canada and Western Europe, and your gratuity will go a long way.

-Tipping in Mexico resorts is common.
+Tipping in resorts is common.
 It is customary to leave a tip for any services provided at all-inclusive resorts, from bellhops to waiters and bartenders.

 Gratuities should be given in the form of cash, but cards are accepted in resorts and many restaurants.